creatovisguru/flucker/README.md

 Is your manager trying to assign you the insane issues all the time?
 Tell him to get Flucked!

 Don't know what to work on in the morning?
-Use Flucker!
+Use Fluck IT!

 Of course, when you get the crappy, annoying bug issue...Fluck You!